-(c) A boy jumping on a spacesinp.
+(c) A boy jumping off a spaceship.

 Figure 4.
 Comparison between fully-trained and LoRA-trained models.
 Training the full UNet has slightly better details, but our LoRA models are also very high quality.
 Note we do not provide 1-step LoRA.
 (Please zoom in to view at the full resolution.)